-Because of its flavonoid rich content, a 2021 study found that palo azul tea "can reduce the oxidative stress caused by the imbalance between reactive oxygen species (ROS) because of its free radical scavenging activity."
+For example, due to its polyphenolic rich content, a 2021 study found that palo azul tea "can reduce the oxidative stress caused by the imbalance between reactive oxygen species (ROS) because of its free radical scavenging activity."

-Fortunately for us palo azul tea lovers, a 2018 study found that palo azul "showed antidiabetic and anti-hyperlipidemic activities, an ability to reduce the formation of advanced glycation end products, and an antioxidant capacity."
+A 2018 study found that palo azul "showed an ability to reduce the formation of advanced glycation end products, and an antioxidant capacity."

-A 2014 study which supports to previous study, found that "Eysenhardtia polystachya (palo azul) possesses considerable antioxidant activity with reactive oxygen species (ROS) scavenging activity and demonstrated an anti-AGEs and inhibits oxidative stress."
+This 2014 study which supports to previous studies, found that "Eysenhardtia polystachya (palo azul) possesses considerable antioxidant activity with reactive oxygen species (ROS) scavenging activity and demonstrated an anti-AGEs and inhibits oxidative stress."

 Reactive oxygen species are a type of unstable molecule that contains oxygen and that easily reacts with other molecules in a cell.
 A build up of reactive oxygen species in cells may cause damage to DNA, RNA, and proteins, and may cause cell death.
 Reactive oxygen species are free radicals.